Asymptotic Log-concavity of Dominant Lower Bruhat Intervals via Brunn--Minkowski Inequality

-\begin{remark} The polynomials $\pi^{t_\lambda}(q)$, $\pi_f(q)$, and $\prescript{I}{}{\pi_f} (q)$ are indeed the Poincar\'e polynomials for the ordinary cohomology of the corresponding parabolic affine Schubert variety, finite flag variety, and finite partial flag variety, respectively.
-However, the polynomials $\pi^\lambda(q)$ and $\pi_+^\lambda(q)$ seem to have no known cohomological meaning, and they are not palindromic or unimodal in general. \end{remark}
+\begin{remark} The polynomials $\pi^{t_\lambda}(q)$, $\pi_f(q)$, and $\prescript{\mu}{}{\pi_f} (q)$ are indeed the Poincar\'e polynomials for the ordinary cohomology of the corresponding spherical Schubert variety, finite flag variety, and finite partial flag variety, respectively.
+However, we are not aware of any topological interpretation of the polynomials $\pi^\lambda(q)$ and $\pi_+^\lambda(q)$, and they are not palindromic or unimodal in general. \end{remark}

-The following theorem (cf. \cite{Bur23}*{Proposition 4.3.10.3}) states a remarkable connection between alcove geometry and convex geometry.
-(See Figure \ref{fig: similarity} for an example in type $\widetilde{A}_2$.)